RobertsLab/sams-notebook/_posts/2023/2023-02-15-FastQ-Trimming-and-QC---P.verrucosa-RNA-seq-Data-from-Danielle-Becker-in-Hollie-Putnam-Lab-Using-fastp-FastQC-and-MultiQC-on-Mox.md

       - _trimmed_ (e.g. `C17_R[12]`)
       - _fastp_ (e.g. `C17`)

+Okay, the trimmed FastQs look better - no adapter contamination in R1 or R2 reads, and no "bumpy stuff" at 5' ends of reads.
+Plus, average read length is 130bp, reflecting the trimming that was supposed to take place.
 Next steps will be to align the trimmed reads to the _P.verrucosa_ genomes and the endosymbiont genome(s) in order to seperate reads matching to each genome.